AI-academic/AI-academic.github.io/README.md

 ## Announcing an issue by email

 A workflow in `.github/workflows/announce-issue.yml` mails the briefing list whenever a **new** file appears in `_posts/`.
 Editing an existing issue sends nothing.
 It waits for GitHub Pages to publish the issue before sending, so the link in the message is live on arrival, and it composes the message from the repository itself -- the same issue label the site shows, and every story headline grouped into the standing sections.
+This setup is currently restricted to the manager.
+New issue announcements to the community are handled separately.

 Set up once, in Settings -> Secrets and variables -> Actions: